LennaHammer/English/EVP/out/words_adjective.md

 ## 615. perfect ## adjective
  SUITABLE
 [B1]exactly right for someone or something
-- You'd be perfect for the job.
+- You'd be perfect `for` the job.
 - The weather's just perfect for a picnic.

 ## 616. permanent ## adjective
 /ˈpɜr.mə.nənt/
 [B1]lasting or continuing for a long time or forever
 - She is looking for a permanent place to stay.
-- Are you looking for a temporary or a permanent job?
+- Are you looking for a temporary or a permanent `job`?
-- The disease can cause permanent damage to the brain.
+- The disease can cause permanent `damage` to the brain.

 ## 617. personal ## adjective
 /ˈpɜr.sən.əl/ RELATING TO A PERSON
 [B1]relating to or belonging to a particular person
-- I can only speak from my personal experience.
+- I can only speak from my personal `experience`.
-- This is a personal opinion/view and not that of the government.
+- This is a personal `opinion/view` and not that of the government.
-- Remember to take all your personal belongings with you as you leave the plane.
+- Remember to take all your personal `belongings` with you as you leave the plane.

 ## 618. personal ## adjective
 /ˈpɜr.sən.əl/ FOR ONE PERSON
 [B1]designed for or used by one person
-- a personal computer
+- a personal `computer`
-- a personal loan
+- a personal `loan`

 ## 619. personal ## adjective
 /ˈpɜr.sən.əl/ PRIVATE
 [B1]relating to the private parts of someone's life, including their relationships or feelings
-- He has a few personal problems at the moment.
+- He has a few personal `problems` at the moment.
-- Do you mind if I ask you a personal question?
+- Do you mind if I ask you a personal `question`?
 - His resignation was apparently for personal rather than professional reasons.
-- We know very little about his personal life.
+- We know very little about his personal `life`.

 ## 620. plain ## adjective
 /pleɪn/ SIMPLE